To1ne/writepermission/_posts/2016-10-25-3-years-with-the-ergodox.md

 highly recommend you buying an ErgoDox because:

  - Open-source design
+ - Programmable key layout
  - Completely customizable firmware
  - Columnar key placement
- - Useful thumb keys
+ - Easy to reach thumb keys
  - Ergonomic split layout

 If you consider buying an ErgoDox, yesterday Massdrop opened a new drop of the [Infinity Ergodox][9].
-I did recently touched the Infinity ErgoDox, and I like the quality.
+I recently touched the Infinity ErgoDox, and I like the quality.
 It is [really cool][10] they use USB to interconnect the halves.